Tanzania Country Commercial Guide

 Due Diligence

-U.S. firms may contact the Embassy for referral to local business consultants that can evaluate the performance and credibility of firms in Tanzania.
+U.S. firms may contact the Embassy for referral to local business consultants to evaluate the performance and credibility of firms in Tanzania.
 In some cases, the U.S. Embassy can carry out an International Company Profile on a local firm.
 Dun & Bradstreet Credit Reference Bureaus Tanzania Limited and CREDIT INFO Tanzania Limited offer credit bureau services.